Effective Date: 10th June 2019

 Do you have questions about the online privacy statement or want to make a complaint?

-If you have questions about our online privacy statement or how your information is handled, call us at the number on the back of your card or please contact us.
+If you have questions about our online privacy statement or how your information is handled, please contact us.
+(If you are an American Express card member, you can also call us at the number on the back of your card.)

 Aggregated Information - data or information relating to multiple people which has been combined or aggregated such that individuals cannot be re-identified.
 Aggregated Information includes information that we create or compile from various sources, including card transactions or certain data from Cookies and Similar Technologies.